 Excess weight increases LDL or the bad cholesterol levels in your body.

 Being overweight contributes to rising blood cholesterol levels.
 Fortunately, changes to lower cholesterol levels will also help control your weight, a win, win benefit.

 Excess weight tends to increase you LDL (bad) cholesterol level.
 This level is only half of the picture.
-There is considerable research on the APOB being a better indicator of heart disease risk than total cholesterol or LDL.
+There is considerable research on the APO B (Apolipoprotein B-100) being a better indicator of heart disease risk than total cholesterol or LDL (Lousy cholesterol).
 New research shows that LDL levels only provide information on a marginal risk for heart disease.

 Note: If we lower LDL we risk raising apo B and lowering HDL which protects us from heart disease.
 But wait, is this the opposite of what the experts have been telling us to do?
 Of the 5 causes of high cholesterol, this is one that is especially important.

 Also, if our LDL is low (LDL <130) but it consists of small, dense LDL particles, then there is a higher risk of heart disease.
 More on this later.

 Any way we choose to look at it, losing weight is good for health in numerous ways.
 In your life experience you already know this.
 How many really old fat men have you known in your life?
 Those who live to a really old are rarely obese.